 Most tourists come to the area to relax, take a timeout, and enjoy the scenic landscape.
 Passionate hikers have to explore the Great Glen Way.
 The trail runs along the famous Loch Ness, Loch Oich, Loch Lochy, and the Caledonian Canal.
 If you cannot get enough of unspoilt nature, the Cairngorms National Park, a scenic mountain range in the eastern Scottish Highlands, is very recommendable.
 History lovers have to check out Fort George, which is located near Inverness.
 This impressive fortress was built in the eighteenth century, the barracks are still in use, but most parts are open to the public.
 Culloden Battlefield to the west of Inverness is an important historical site, where the Jacobite Rising came to its end in one of the most gruesome battles in the British history.
 Culloden Visitor Centre displays artifacts and explains the historical background of the conflict.

-Written by local enthusiast for Laggan hostels
+Written by Travel Expert Laggan

 Flo